Raccoon Eyes From Tanning – How To Fix And Prevent

 How To Cover Raccoon Eyes – 3 Easy Steps

-Applying your makeup properly will be essential to making your tan look natural, without the raccoon eye statement look that you definitely were not going for.
+Applying your makeup properly is essential to making your tan look natural, without the raccoon eye statement look that you definitely weren’t going for.

-In order to cover up the lighter areas under your eyes, you will need to match the color of your foundation to the color of your new tan.
+To cover up the lighter areas under your eyes, you will need to match the colour of your foundation to the colour of your new tan.

-DermaBlend is my favorite foundation because it has SPF 25 and is lightweight, blendable, and comes in a shade suited for everyone.
+DermaBlend is my favourite foundation because it has SPF 25, is lightweight and blendable, and comes in a shade suitable for everyone.

 2. Apply Foundation